voyd-lang/voyd/spec/surface.md

 -   The infix operator must be surrounded by whitespace to be interpreted as an infix operation
 -   If the infix operator is the first identifier in a list, s-expression syntax is used instead
--   Infix perators should use the same precedence and associative rules as JavaScript
+-   Infix operators should use the same precedence and associative rules as JavaScript

 ## Terminal Identifier